SwetabjaGit/tnt-location-module/README.md

 # TntLocationModule

-This module gets the Geo-Coordinates by scanning QR code and then comparing it with GPS for verification, after that, it uses facial recognition for Identity verification of field employees.
+This module gets the Geo-Coordinates by scanning QR code and then compares it with GPS for verification, after that, it uses facial recognition for Identity verification of field employees.
 The QR code contains the current GeoLocation of the room where the QR code is located.
 Think of it as a UPI/Paytm QR-Code in a store where locaton of the store is encoded in the QR-Code.